Hegemonic masculinity: Toxic masculinity

 Connell argues that an important feature of hegemonic masculinity is the use of "toxic" practices such as physical violence, which may serve to reinforce men's dominance over women in Western societies.
 Other scholars have used the term toxic masculinity to refer to stereotypically masculine gender roles that restrict the kinds of emotions that can be expressed (see affect display) by boys and men, including social expectations that men seek to be dominant (the "alpha male").

 According to Terry Kupers, toxic masculinity serves to outline aspects of hegemonic masculinity that are socially destructive, "such as misogyny, homophobia, greed, and violent domination".
 These traits are contrasted with more positive aspects of hegemonic masculinity such as "pride in [one's] ability to win at sports, to maintain solidarity with a friend, to succeed at work, or to provide for [one's] family".

-Criticism

-Slovenian philosopher and writer Slavoj Žižek explains how the concept of toxic masculinity is an ideological category that has been turned into a clinical category, which means that there is a whole industry of pharmaceuticals and medical procedures that have arisen to deal with the now "medical" problem.
-In addition, others have argued that this process has ultimately worked to increase incarceration rates under the guise of intersectionality.

 Hybrid masculinity

 Hybrid masculinity is the use of aspects of marginalized gender expressions in the gender performance or identity of privileged men.
 Scholarship on hybrid masculinities suggests that they simultaneously distance themselves from traditional norms of masculinity while reproducing and reinforcing hegemonic masculinity.
 Hybrid masculinities allow men to negotiate masculinity in ways that mirror more inclusive behavior and attitudes, but leave larger institutional systems sustaining gender inequality undisturbed.
 Scholars note that "although 'softer' and more 'sensitive' styles of masculinity are developing among some privileged groups of men, this does not necessarily contribute to the emancipation of women; in fact, quite the contrary may be true."
 The term was introduced to describe the contemporary trend of men taking on politics and perspectives historically understood as "emasculating."

 Hybrid masculinity has been studied in relation to the manosphere, particularly beta males and incels as well as in research on gay male culture, teen behavioral issues, and contraception.